 It may seem strange, but pain can be a good thing.
 When you first injure yourself, acute pain can help you change what you are doing so you avoid further damage.
 Without acute pain, a person might keep lifting heavy boxes when the lower back is in spasm potentially leading to further injury.

 Your brain – the biggest bunch of nerve cells in the body is really important when it comes to understanding pain.
 It may surprise you to learn that all pain, no matter where or how it is felt, is produced by the brain.
-When you injure yourself, it is the nerves’ job is to say to your brain ‘danger – something is happening to your back.’
-It is then your brain (and not your back) that interprets this and says to you ‘hey, this hurts!’
+When you injure yourself, it is the nerves? job is to say to your brain ?anger ?something is happening to your back.?
+It is then your brain (and not your back) that interprets this and says to you ? ey, this hurts!?

 Jane hurt her lower back when lifting boxes during her house move.
 She was sorting through old family photos which reminded her of her late husband who passed away five years ago.
 It was a stressful time for Jane, as she had lived in her family home for over 30 years.
 Jane wasn’t sleeping at night due to stress and found she was drinking in the evening to help her relax.